erex/academic-office/content/home/about.md

 # Description of course

-If this is going to be a website for online distance sampling course, this will be the course description.
+As a website for online distance sampling course, this will be the course description.